-This course provides the utilization of evidence based recommendations from the World Health Organization (WHO), Centers for Disease Control and Prevention (CDC), National Institute of Health (NIH), and other resources to examine population focused nursing, prioritizing primary prevention.
+This course provides the utilization of evidence-based recommendations from the World Health Organization (WHO), Centers for Disease Control and Prevention (CDC), National Institute of Health (NIH), and other resources to examine population focused nursing, prioritizing primary prevention.
 Topics include epidemiology, population genomics, social determinants of health, levels of prevention, vulnerable populations, emergency preparedness and disaster triage technology in population focused health care, ecological models, environmental issues, and health beliefs and practices of diverse groups.
 Roles for nurses in community public health will be explored, including interventions for public health/community health nursing (Surveillance, disease, health event investigation, screening social marketing and others).
-(Fall/Spring) Prerequisite: Admission into the BSN Program, NUR203, NUR205 and NUR214.
+(Fall/Spring) Class: 3 credits (45 contact hours), Clinical: 2 credit (90 contact hours).
+Prerequisite: Admission into the BSN Program and Completion of all pre-core and lower-level courses.
+Corequisites: NUR341 and NUR376 or permission from the Nursing Program Director.